 What are your values?

-However, the values I’m referring to in this blog are your core personal values: those unique factors that shape and influence you as an individual and therefore as a leader.
-These are the things you believe in and value the most, whether that’s community, growth and development, or clarity.
+However, the values I’m referring to in this article are your core personal values: those unique factors that shape and influence you as an individual and therefore as a leader.
+These are the things you believe in and value the most.
+For example, that might be the health and well-being of your team.
+However, someone else might value clarity and transparency in all they say and do.

 What’s especially important about personal values is that they are underlying influencers.
 These influencers represent your priorities and motivations, whether you realize it or not.
 And they can, and do, change over time.